tonbaharry/movie_rating_rat/README.md

 Contributing

- COntact us if you have any sugggestions on how we can improve this project.
+Feel free to contact via teamnice2014@gmail.com if you have any sugggestions on how we can improve this project.

 License

 Movie Rat: Movie Rating Website Glasgow University MSc IT/SD 2014